galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 #### Run the ToolFactory locally and adapt the sample tools

-- If you found the introductory material presented so far relevant to your own needs, you may wish to start the DIY/hands-on part of the tutorial !
+- If you found the introductory material presented so far relevant to your own needs, you may wish to start the DIY/hands-on part of the tutorial that follows
-- Set up your own working ToolFactory, install the samples in a history and then start exploring how it works.
+- Set up your own working ToolFactory, install the samples in a history and then start exploring it and figuring out how it might help your work.
 - Depending on your preferences, install your own ToolFactory from one of the options described below.
 - The sections after this can **only be completed with a working ToolFactory**.
+- `persistence` is used in describing each option.
+It indicates whether the history recording all your ToolFactory work will still be there, next time you start working.
+- Some options are not persistent.
+They are recommended only for testing or teaching.

 >#### Active Tutorial content follows
 >